mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Statistic/statistic.md

 - Show Track: open all marked tracks, the entry with the context menu as the selected one
 - Share Track: open a share intent - allows to send the marked tracks as gpx files via mail, Whatsapp, etc
 - Delete track: delete the tracks (there is a confirm required - but once you confirm, then they will be deleted, you don't get them back!)

+#### <a id="sort">Sorting of entries</a>

+Basically the entries are sorted descending by date.

+But which date? ... and what about entries without timestamp?
+Each TrackLog has a "sort-name" which consists of the date prefix followed by the name.
+The date will be taken from the main track statistic, which contains the gpx header timestamp (if available) or otherwise from the first point (if available).
+If no date at all is available, the "0" timestamp is taken, which corresponds to the 1.1.1970.

+With a double-click on an entry you can switch the name to the sort-name, and with a second double click back to the original name.

 <small><small>[Back to Index](../../../index.md)</small></small>